nla-group/classix-matlab/demos/The_out_structure_returned_by_CLASSIX.md

 -  **t1_prepare:** The initial data preparation, which mainly comprises data scaling and the computation of the first two principal axes.
 -  **t2_aggregate:** This phase aggregates all data points into groups determined by the <samp>radius</samp> parameter of CLASSIX.
 -  **t3_merge:** The computed groups will be merged into clusters when their group centers (so-called *starting points* ) are sufficiently close.
--  **t4_minPts:** Clusters with fewer than <samp>minPts</samp> points will be dissolved into their groups, and each of the groups will then be reassigned to a nearest group of a large enough cluster.
+-  **t4_minPts:** Clusters with fewer than <samp>minPts</samp> points will be dissolved into their groups, and each of the groups will then be reassigned to a large enough cluster.
 -  **t5_finalize:** This is mainly cleanup, generating the <samp>out</samp> structure and the function handle to <samp>explain()</samp>.

 Next up is the field <samp>out.cs</samp>, which stores the number of points in each cluster.